 As proof of this, the G752VS incorporates an i7 6700 that clocks at 2.6 GHz, but which can be pushed to 3.5 GHz.
 The graphics card is a GTX 1070, which is significantly superior to all the previously mentioned laptops.
 If you need a slightly higher-end machine, this is the one for you, at only a minor additional cost.

 So there you have it.
 These laptops are featured in terms of price, with the cheapest ones at the top of the list.
-While the ones at the bottom cost a little more (they are still reasonably priced in terms of VR capable laptops) they have different features that individual buyers might need – lightweight, a compact size, or, as in the case of the Asus G752VS, a liquid cooling system.
+While the ones at the bottom cost a little more (they are still reasonably priced in terms of VR capable laptops) they have different features that individual buyers might need – lightweight, a compact size, or, as in the case of the Asus G752VS, pure, unbridled power.
 Go through them, and choose the one that most suits your needs and budget.